A Faster Way to Share and Document Construction Site Photos

 Field crews can upload on-site, project managers can review remotely, and stakeholders can access everything instantly.

 A survey image is only useful if it tells the full story.
-SeekBeak’s hotspot and annotation tools make that pretty easy:
+SeekBeak’s hotspot and annotation tools make that easy:

 Mark areas of concern